hyperledger/fabric-test/tools/PTE/README.md

 ## Transaction Payload Generation
 You can write logic to generate transaction (invoke or query) arguments that is specific to a chaincode type (or `ccType` in your chaincode definition JSON file.)

+In addition, you can also write per-chaincode logic to specify the organization to which the submitter of a particular transaction must belong.
+Such an access control policy can be specified at the chaincode function level; i.e., the function name determines the list of organizations.
+(This feature is useful when a chaincode function implements access control by checking the organization name of the transaction submitter using the `GetCreator()` method in the shim API.
+If PTE does not assign the right signing identity to the fabric client instance, transaction endorsements attempted during a test run will fail.)

 The logic for `<ccType>` should be specified in `ccArgumentsGenerators/<ccType>/ccFunctions.js`, in a class named `ccFunctions` that inherits the `ccFunctionsBase` class defined in `ccArgumentsGenerators/ccFunctionsBase.js`.

 (The following `ccType` values are supported by default: {`ccchecker`, `marblescc`, `marblescc_priv`}.
 If you want to run PTE on a custom `ccType`, create an appropriate folder and JS file.)